We will help grow great New Zealanders by providing enriching local content for children that encourages imagination and curiosity.

 Children and youth are key audiences for NZ On Air under the Broadcasting Act.
-We fund a diverse range of programming, from drama and animation to long-run magazine series for young people of all ages.
+We fund content from drama and animation to long-run magazine series, webseries and apps for young people of all ages.

-Programmes we fund have a clear target audience, demonstrate a sound educational framework and hold their own against international content.
-Our funding ensures there is a local option for young people to watch on television almost every day of the week.
+The content we invest in has a clear target audience, demonstrates a sound educational framework and is as good as anything produced in the world.
+Our funding ensures there is a local option for young people to enjoy amidst the sea of global offerings.

 Terry is on a mission to avenge his father’s murder in this witty action drama which makes for great family viewing.